Use of Portable Grinders

 - Ensure that a machine will not operate when unattended by checking the dead-man (constant pressure) switch.

 - Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) to protect against flying particles.
-Gloves, aprons, metatarsal safety boots, and respiratory protection may be required, depending on the work.
+Gloves, aprons, metatarsal safety boots, hearing protection, and respiratory protection may be required, depending on the work.

 - Ensure the floor around the work area is clean.

 - Do not use wheels that are cracked or those that excessively vibrate.

 - Do not operate grinder on wet floors.

 - Use both hands when holding the grinder.